-Conversely, it is asserted by the Fontaine-Mazur-Langlands conjecture that any irreducible $\ell$-adic Galois representation of $\mathbb Q$ which is unramified outside $S$ a finite set of places and is de Rham locally at $\ell$ comes from a cuspidal automorphic representation of $\mathrm{GL}_n(\mathbb A_{\mathbb Q})$ \cite{FM95, Lan79} (see also \cite{Clo90, Tay04}).
-This kind of property is called the {\it automorphy} of Galois representations.
-The following is one of theorems on potential automorphy of regular algebraic Galois representations over a totally real field with some additional conditions.
+Conversely, it is asserted by the Fontaine-Mazur-Langlands conjecture that any irreducible $\ell$-adic Galois representation of $\mathbb Q$ which is unramified outside a finite set $S$ of places and is de Rham locally at $\ell$ comes from a cuspidal automorphic representation of $\mathrm{GL}_n(\mathbb A_{\mathbb Q})$ \cite{FM95, Lan79} (see also \cite{Clo90, Tay04}).
+This property, where Galois representations correspond to automorphic representations, is called the {\it automorphy}.
+The following is one of the theorems on potential automorphy of regular algebraic Galois representations over a totally real field with some additional conditions.

 \begin{theorem}{\cite[Theorem C]{BLGGT14}} Suppose that $K$ is a totally real field.
 Let $n$ be a positive integer and $\ell \geq 2(n+1)$ be a rational prime.
 Let

 be a continuous representation.
 We denote by $\overline{\rho}^{\ss}_\ell$ the semisimplification of the reduction of $\rho_\ell$.
 Suppose the following conditions are satisfied. \begin{enumerate}[\normalfont(1)] \item (Unramified almost everywhere) $\rho_{\ell}$ is unramified at all but finitely many primes. \item (Odd essential self-duality) Either $\rho_{\ell}$ maps to $\mathrm{GSp}_n$ with totally odd multiplier or it maps to $\mathrm{GO}_n$ with totally even multiplier. \item (Potential diagonalizability and regularity) $\rho_{\ell}$ is potentially diagonalizable (and hence potentially crystalline) at each prime $v$ of $K$ above $\ell$ and for each embedding $\tau : K \to \overline{\mathbb Q}_{\ell}$ it has $n$ distinct $\tau$-Hodge-Tate numbers. \item (Irreducibility) $\overline{\rho}_{\ell}^{\mathrm{ss}}|_{\mathrm{Gal}_{K(\zeta_{\ell})}}$ is irreducible, where $\zeta_{\ell}:=e^{2\pi i/\ell}$ the primitive $\ell$th root of unity. \end{enumerate} Then we can find a finite Galois totally real extension $K'/K$ such that $\rho_{\ell}|_{\mathrm{Gal}_{K'}}$ is attached to a regular algebraic polarized cuspidal automorphic representation of $\mathrm{GL}_n(\mathbb A_{K'})$.
 Moreover, $\rho_{\ell}$ is part of a strictly compatible system of $K$. \end{theorem}